elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 Go to the {{kib}} Dev Tools and search for the data (`GET {index-ingest-pipeline-is-writing}/_search`) and look for the fields mentioned in the failure processors .
 The fields have error details which help you to analyze the root cause.

-% ToDo: Fix links
-% For further guidance, we recommend exploring {fleet-guide}/integrations.html[Manage Elastic Agent Integrations], {es} {ref}/ingest.html#handling-pipeline-failures[Handling pipeline failures] resources.
+For further guidance, we recommend exploring [Manage Elastic Agent Integrations](docs-content://reference/fleet/manage-integrations.md), [Handling pipeline failures](docs-content://ingest-pipelines.md) topics.

 ## Elastic Integration Filter Configuration Options [plugins-filters-elastic_integration-options]